• Skip to primary navigation

 Recipe Rating:

-1. Krith
+1. Krith says

 July 28, 2020 at 7:30 pm

 I just made this for dinner and ate it with a side salad.
-My only modifications were to add a tsp of chipotle powder, no nutritional yeast because I didn’t have any.
+My only modifications were to add a teaspoon of chipotle powder, no nutritional yeast because I didn’t have any.
 Also, I pressed the tofu because I didn’t read the recipe properly.
 This goes on my rotation!

 Reply

-• Kaitlin McGinn
+• Kaitlin says

 August 24, 2020 at 3:47 pm